-The SAT might be dropping as a requirement for admissions consideration, but the number has an impact beyond just getting into a school.
-Read on to learn how SAT requirements are changing, but why the score is still as important as ever.
+The SAT might be dropping as a requirement for admissions to some colleges, but the number has an impact beyond just getting into a school.
+Read on to learn how SAT requirements are changing, but why taking the SAT and submitting your score can still be helpful.

 How SAT Requirements Are Changing

-The number of colleges dropping SAT scores from admission consideration is growing.
-However, policies change from school to school and from admission year to admission year, so students might want to double and triple-check before assuming that their dream school doesn’t want to see their standardized test score.
+The number of colleges dropping SAT scores as a requirement for admission is growing.
+However, policies vary from school to school and from admission year to admission year, so students might want to double- and triple-check before assuming that their dream school doesn’t want to see their standardized test score.

-While some schools no longer consider their applicants’ SAT scores at all, others are making it easier to put your best foot forward with scores.
+While some schools no longer require or consider their applicants’ SAT scores, others are making it easier to put your best foot forward with scores.
 Many colleges and universities, including the common application, now allow applicants to submit their SAT superscore.

 For some, this takes off some of the pressure of standardized testing.
 It means if a student feels off on one section, they can use a higher score from a previous test to get their best score possible.